Skip to main content

 Blue-Chip Stock vs Large-Cap

-While blue-chip stock and large-cap are related concepts, they serve different purposes in the world of ETF investing.
+While blue-chip stock and large-cap are related concepts, they serve different purposes when picking and evaluating ETFs.
 Understanding both terms helps you make more informed decisions about which funds to include in your portfolio and how to evaluate their performance.

 Related Terms